 This is a rolling programme and we can receive ongoing applications until further notice.

-Grants between £3,000 - £10,000 to support organisations that are helping the most vulnerable communities to recover from the impact of the pandemic and adapt to the new environment and community needs.
+Grants up to £3000 are avaiable to support organisations that are helping the most vulnerable communities to recover from the impact of the pandemic and adapt to the new environment and community needs.

 To apply for a Recovery Response Grant please click here.